Turbo Dismount: Sales

 According to analysis firm Sensor Tower, the game is believed to have been downloaded around 482,000 times on Steam, whereas the Android version on the Google Play Store is believed to have an install base of over 50 million.
 For the iOS version, the game appeared in the top 10 most downloaded free apps for 2 weeks after release.

 Sequel

 On August 8, 2024, a sequel titled Turbo Dismount 2 was announced for release in 2024.
+The sequel adds the ability to have multiple dummies ride the same vehicle at once as well as introduce new obstacles such as jelly cubes.
+An enhanced movie mode was also added to the replay system.
 Alongside the previous the vehicle destruction game mode, the game introduces other game goals such as time trials, navigating obstacle courses and escaping the police.
 The game was released on Steam in early access on January 23, 2025.
+The game would later fully release on March 13, 2026.